First recorded (as “We Don’t Cry Out Loud”) by The Moments (R&B #79 1976).

 From the wiki: “‘Don’t Cry Out Loud’ is a song written in 1976 by Peter Allen (‘I’d Rather Leave While I’m in Love‘) with lyricist Carole Bayer Sager (‘Arthur’s Theme’, ‘That’s What Friends Are For‘).
 Bernadette Peters, who toured with Allen in 1989, has stated that Allen told her that ‘his mother taught him to always put your best face on’ in response to Allen’s father committing suicide when Allen was 14 years old.
 The references to ‘baby’ in the song refer to Allen’s younger sister.

-“Two years later, in March 1970, the Robinsons decided to release the song as a single.
-The Moments’ ‘Love on a Two Way Street’ went on to become one of the biggest R&B hits of that year and the highest-charting single of the The Moments’ career.
+“Two years later, in March 1970, the Robinsons decided to belatedly release the Moments’ track as a single.
+It would go on to become one of the biggest R&B hits of that year and the highest-charting single of the The Moments’ career, peaking at #3 on the Billboard Hot 100 and topping the R&B chart.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.